Questions and answers about veganism

 Introduction

-Before we jump to the questions and answers about veganism I like to make a short introduction to show you where I come from.
-I was practically born in the backpack of my father who was a very active hunter and fisherman that hunted all kinds of animals like bears, moose, birds, hare.
-I was also brought up in a small village of a few people that had farms and I also had friends in other nearby villages who had big dairy farms.
-I’ve been taught how to hunt different animals and also how to fish different kinds of fish in different waters which includes the preparation of these animals which means everything from slaughter to ending up on the dinner table.
-I want you that read this to understand that I firmly understand the perspective of one eating meat, of one that hunts, of one that fish and one who is a farmer.
-I’ve lived it all and experienced all for myself but one day I woke up and realized the moral implications of all this because of the simple reason that none of it is necessary for our own survival which is something I was never taught but something I had to figure out for myself at later years.
+Before we jump to the questions and answers about veganism, I would like to make a short introduction to show you where I come from.
+I was practically born in the backpack of my father, who was a very active hunter and fisherman who hunted all kinds of animals like bears, moose, birds, and hares.
+I was also brought up in a small village with a few people that had farms, and I had friends in other nearby villages who had big dairy farms.
+I’ve been taught how to hunt different animals and also how to fish different kinds of fish, which includes the preparation of these animals, which means everything from slaughter to ending up on the dinner table.
+I want you to read this to understand that I firmly understand the perspective of one eating meat, of one that hunts, of one that fishes, and of one who is a farmer.
+I’ve lived it all and experienced it all for myself, but one day I woke up and realized the moral implications of all this for the simple reason that none of it is necessary for our own survival, which is something I was never taught but something I had to figure out for myself in later years.

-So there you go, that is my brief introduction of where I’m coming from and I hope you keep that in mind while going through these different questions and answers.
-That said I have to get this out of the way as well and that is that one who is supporting the meat, egg and dairy industry is actively supporting animal slaughter and cruelty because the money that you pay for your “food” is going straight to the industries and farmers that is causing it in the first place.
-It doesn’t matter if it’s free range, happy cows, happy chickens, happy pigs or whatever, they get slaughtered very early in their lives for no good reason where they could have lived long and healthy lives instead.
-Why do I say “for no good reason”?
-Because we do have another choice and there are millions of us that doesn’t consume or use animal products without any health issues or problems of surviving but instead are thriving.
-The question of humane slaughter that often comes across as an argument I have to say that it’s a contradiction of terms, double speak.
-An example would be to ask yourself if it would be ok for yourself to be “humanely” killed when you do not want to die.
-No it would not, it’s nothing humane about it.
+So there you go.
+That is my brief introduction to where I’m coming from, and I hope you keep that in mind while going through these different questions and answers.
+That said, I have to get this out of the way as well, and that is that one who is supporting the meat, egg, and dairy industries is actively supporting animal slaughter and cruelty because the money that you pay for your “food” is going straight to the industries and farmers that are causing it in the first place.
+It doesn’t matter if it’s free range, happy cows, happy chickens, happy pigs, or whatever; they get slaughtered very early in their lives when they could have lived long and healthy lives instead.
+We do have another choice, and there are millions of us that don’t consume or use animal products without any health issues or problems, but instead are thriving.
+The question of humane slaughter that often comes across as an argument, I have to say that it’s a contradiction of terms, double speak.
+An example would be to ask yourself if it would be okay for yourself to be “humanely” killed when you do not want to die.
+No, it would not, there’s nothing humane about it.
 The definition of humane goes as follows: acting in a manner that causes the least harm to people or animals.
 To kill someone who doesn’t want to die is not causing the least amount of harm, it’s causing the maximum amount of harm.

-Yes we do but veganism is all about reducing the suffering of animals as much as possible.
-No vegan is exempted from the fact that we do kill animals by accident because it isn’t possible today to live without killing animals but that doesn’t automatically mean that we should just kill even more animals for our own pleasure.
+Yes, we do, but veganism is all about reducing the suffering of animals as much as possible.
+No vegan is exempt from the fact that we do kill animals by accident because it isn’t possible today to live without killing animals, but that doesn’t automatically mean that we should just kill even more animals for our own pleasure.
 There is a big difference between accidental killings and intentional killings.
-The intention makes all of the difference in the world and especially for the animals in our slaughter houses.
-The numbers of killed animals is far less on a vegan lifestyle than on a vegetarian or meat lifestyle and in order to fully understand things we must put ourselves in the position of the victim, not the oppressor.
-Also there is a new farming technique that requires zero killings of animals which is vertical farming.
-To read more about that then check out this link which is about Aerofarms, the worlds largest vertical farms.
+The intention makes all of the difference in the world, especially for the animals in our slaughterhouses.
+The number of killed animals is far lower on a vegan lifestyle than on a vegetarian or meat lifestyle, and in order to fully understand things, we must put ourselves in the position of the victim, not the oppressor.
+Also, there is a new farming technique that requires zero killing of animals, which is vertical farming.
+To read more about that, check out this link, which is about Aerofarms, the world’s largest vertical farms.

-But there are vegans who doesn’t get enough nutrition, what about them?
+But there are vegans who don’t get enough nutrition, what about them?

-The lack of understanding when it comes to eating properly causes a deficiency in nutrition no matter if you are vegan, vegetarian or meat eater.
-All of the nutrition you need do exist in a plant based diet, you only need to learn what to eat which in truth everyone should do in order to keep the body healthy and free from things like cancer, diabetes, heart disease etc. It is even shown that those going on a plant based diet have less problems with nutrient deficiency than omnivores and you can read more about it in this article that is written by Dr. Michael Greger.
+A lack of understanding when it comes to eating properly causes a deficiency in nutrition, no matter if you are a vegan, vegetarian, or meat eater.
+All of the nutrition you need does exist in a plant-based diet, you only need to learn what to eat, which, in truth, everyone should do in order to keep the body healthy and free from things like cancer, diabetes, heart disease, etc. It is even shown that those going on a plant-based diet have fewer problems with nutrient deficiency than omnivores, and you can read more about it in this article written by Dr. Michael Greger.

 What about the protein?

-Well you can’t really consume anything without getting some protein, well maybe jello.
-In fact I would go as far as to say that have you ever heard a doctor say to a patient that he/she have protein deficiency?
-If you are wondering about sources that are rich of protein then I would recommend nuts, seeds, beans and hemp.
+Well, you can’t really consume anything without getting some protein, well maybe jello.
+In fact, I would go as far as to say, have you ever heard a doctor say to a patient that he or she has a protein deficiency?
+If you are wondering about sources that are rich in protein, then I would recommend nuts, seeds, beans, and hemp.

-I would even go so far as to say there is a deliberate created myth made about protein and if you do not take my word for it then this presentation with Janice Stanger might help you understand why.
-Janice Stanger, Ph.D. is a nutrition expert, educator, speaker, and author of The Perfect Formula Diet: How To Lose Weight and Get Healthy Now With Six Kinds of Whole Foods.
+I would even go so far as to say there is a deliberately created myth about protein, and if you do not take my word for it, then this presentation with Janice Stanger might help you understand why.
+Janice Stanger, Ph.D., is a nutrition expert, educator, speaker, and author of The Perfect Formula Diet: How To Lose Weight and Get Healthy Now With Six Kinds of Whole Foods.

 What about genetics, blood type and diet?

-Well the idea that our blood type or genetics determines what diet is most suitable for us has not yet been established and proven but the idea seems to be floating around as if it has.
-Here is Dr Michael Greger showing that neither blood type or genetics shows us that we are suited for different diets.
+Well, the idea that our blood type or genetics determines what diet is most suitable for us has not yet been established and proven, but the idea seems to be floating around as if it has.
+Here is Dr Michael Greger showing that neither blood type nor genetics show us that we are suited for different diets.

 Source: https://nutritionfacts.org/video/blood-type-diet-debunked/